 - A custom codec can optionally be included in the Auto-Detection process, which gives the codec the chance to check if it is applicable for the decoding request.

 A codec runs through several states that were designed to give you plenty of options even when having to deal with complex scenarios, such as calling a web service to retrieve data structures or doing some more advanced calculations before returning a result to KaDeck.

 A codec is instantiated once a connection to a server in the server browser has been established.

-For KaDeck Enterprise developers, it is important to note that:
+For KaDeck Web developers, it is important to note that:

-- Every user has its own set of codec instances during the whole session.
+- Every user has their own set of codec instances during the whole session.